madpilot78/mpnet-php-cs/README.md

 ## License

-Releasing this under the `UNLICE`.
+Releasing this under the `UNLICENSE`.

 Please see the [Unlicense File](UNLICENSE.) for more information.